zitadel/zitadel-nextjs-b2b/README.md

 `ZITADEL_API`: URL of the Management API.
 The same as `PUBLIC_NEXT_ZITADEL_API`.

-`ORG_ID`: (Optional fallback) You can find `{YourOrgId}` by selecting the `Demo-Vendor` organization in Console. `{YourOrgId}` is displayed on top of the organization detail page as "Resource Id".
-The application now dynamically handles multiple organizations, so this is only used as a fallback when no organization is specified.
+`ORG_ID`: (Optional) You can find `{YourOrgId}` by selecting the `Demo-Vendor` organization in Console. `{YourOrgId}` is displayed on top of the organization detail page as "Resource Id".
+The application now dynamically handles multiple organizations, so this is only used as a fallback when no organization is specified in the user's session.

 `ZITADEL_CLIENT_ID`: Having the project `Portal` selected, click on the Application `portal-web`. `{YourClientID}` is displayed as a field in the OIDC configuration, labelled "Client ID" and has the format `12345678@portal`.